perconik/code-style/README.md

 - Blank Lines - Existing Blank Lines - Number of Empty Lines to Preserve - set to 1

 - New Lines - Insert New Line - In Empty Block - disabled
-- New Lines - Insert New Line - In Empty Method Body - enabled

 - Comments - disabled